danmarshall/treebark/README.md

 ## 📝 Format Notes

-When using the js-yaml library, you can write much cleaner YAML syntax.
+You can write much cleaner syntax if you use YAML, then convert to JSON.
 Here's the "Bound to an Array" example in both formats for comparison:

 **JSON Format:**
 ```json